harness/developer-hub/docs/continuous-integration/get-started/ci-subscription-mgmt.md

 ### Switch or downgrade your plan

-You can upgrade from the Free plan to paid plan through the Harness Platform.
+You can upgrade from the Free plan to [Paid plans](https://www.harness.io/pricing) through the Harness Platform.

 If you would like to switch between paid plans or downgrade to the Free plan, you must contact the [Harness Sales team](https://www.harness.io/pricing?module=ci#).